 Identical twins (monozygotic)

 In the case of "identical twins", or monozygotic twins, a single egg is fertilized by a single spermatozoid, but the egg then divides into two equal and distinct parts.
 The result?
 Two embryos develop side by side, with the same genetic make-up.
 Identical twins always have the same sex (two boys or two girls) and look very much alike.
-They may develop in the same placenta and amniotic fluid pocket, or in two separate pockets and placentas.
+They may develop in the same placenta and amniotic fluid sac, or in two separate sacs and placentas.

 Abnormal increase in beta-hCG hormones